schellingerhout/scropalisp/README.md

 By itself a simple game like this does not require a blockchain, but one we release this into a broad network with multiple nodes or where AI may compete in various games at the same time a blockchain facilitates in the following ways:

 * Transactional updating of scores
-* Incorruptable evidential record for research purposes
+* Incorruptible evidential record for research purposes

-In order to determine how well an AI has done we will look at its score and the number of games played.
+To determine how well an AI has done we will look at its score and the number of games played.
 The transactional incrementing of the scores are critical  because errors during race conditions with a massively parallel system is hard to track down

 ## Composition